jigglycrumb/nostr-address-provider/README.md

 1. When asked `Where would you like to connect from?` during setup, choose `Cloud Environment`, then `IP Access List` and add `0.0.0.0/0` to allow access from everywhere.

 2. Select your cluster, open the tab `Collections` and choose `Add My Own Data`.
-    Enter `verification` as database name, `names` as collection name and create the database.
+    Enter `users` as database name, `registered` as collection name and create the database.
     If you want to choose different names, you can do so.
 In this case, update the corresponding values in `site.config.ts` (see `Final touches` below).

 ### Final touches